800 345.5000 Support Login

 amount of lost revenue due to unpaid licensing

-Another thing to consider is that, aside from live shows and merchandise, licensing fees are one the few ways artists can make money from their music.
+Another thing to consider is that, aside from live shows and merchandise, licensing fees are one of the few ways artists can make money from their music.
 Not only is it illegal to play music that is not specifically licensed for business, but it also robs the artists and musicians of income that rightfully belongs to them.
 In fact, over a billion dollars of revenue is lost from unlicensed music each year.

 Artists deserve to be fairly compensated for the use of their work.
 Using a music source specifically designed to provide music to businesses helps ensure the artist community is supported and that your business is protected.